jgibbons-cp/datadog/kubernetes/lab/operator/README.md

 k apply -f datadog-agent-all.yaml
 ```

 - How many agents now?
+Why?

   ```
   kubectl get po | grep datadog-agent | wc -l
   ```

-- Check status of agents
+- Check status of agents; the example here is for the agent.
+You can also look at the status of the cluster agent.
+You will need to know how to do this, and this also shows how you can use shell to your advantage.

   ```
   kubectl exec -it $(kubectl get pods -o custom-columns="POD NAME":.metadata.name --no-headers | grep -v cluster | sed -n 1p) -- agent status

   kubectl exec -it $(kubectl get pods -o custom-columns="POD NAME":.metadata.name --no-headers | grep cluster | sed -n 1p) -- agent status
   ```

+To see the options for the agent or clusteragent commands just pass ```agent or datadog-cluster-agent --help``

 - In the running pods, what got installed?